deep-woods/2022-Docker/Docker with KodeKloud/03 Docker Image.md

 <br>

-- `docker build Dockerfile -t forest/custom-app`
+- 🐳`Docker build Dockerfile -t forest/custom-app`
 - All the layers build are cached so the layered architecture helps you restart docker build from that particular step in case it fails.
 Or, if you were to add new steps in the build process you wouldn't have to start all over again.
   - This makes `image building` faster.
   - This is helpful especially when you update source code of your application as it may change more frequently